Scouting Report: Is Austin FC ready to spoil the summer for FC Dallas? - NewsBreak

 Scouting Report: Is Austin FC ready to spoil the summer for FC Dallas?

 My apologies, friends, for not posting mid-week for the Seattle game.
 The day job is impinging on my soccer time at the moment.
 But let’s take a look at Austin FC as we await our first regular season MLS match against our new rivals.
 The new kids from central Texas enter this match with a record of 4W-4D-8L – good for 16 points and 12th in the West.
 Most recently they bested Houston on Wednesday night after dropping three in a row.
-The last time we played a team that on paper was weaker than us, we walked away with a draw.www.chatsports.com
+The last time we played a team that on paper was weaker than us, we walked away with a draw.
+Let’s hope that our recent string of positive results continues on Saturday.www.bigdsoccer.com

 Comments / 0